 - All campers are expected to adhere to our camper code of conduct

-- Review our Communicating with Campers page to learn about letters, email and care packages.
+- Review our Camper Mail page to learn about sending letters, email and care packages to campers.

-- You can Find us on Facebook and/or Follow us on Twitter for periodic updates and news
+- Like us on Facebook and/or Follow us on Twitter for periodic updates and news

 - Our contact page has information on how to reach our main office by phone, email or fax

 We pride ourselves in the provision of nutritious and local food.
 Children with special dietary needs are given individual attention and alternative meals.
 Read more about our food philosophy.

 We prohibit any food or snacks that contain nuts or traces of nuts.
 Please do not send food, snacks or candy of any kind with your camper or to your camper.